The Future of Liberty with Mitch Daniels

 Mitch Daniels (36:05):

-Probably.
-I mean to the extent that it has substance, it may have a more cultural and economic context.
-Today, people who feel that their liberty to live lives as they've chosen is constantly under pressure with regard to the A, B, C, and X formulation with the most progressive tax code in the OECD with 1% of American income taxpayers at least are paying half roughly of all the income taxes.
-And those statistics it sees not really as much on the hook as he might have been before.
+Probably, I mean, to the extent that it has a substance, it may have a more cultural and economic context today.
+People who feel that they're at liberty to live lives as they've chosen are constantly under pressure.
+With regard to the A, B, C, and X formulation, with the most progressive tax code in the OECD, with 1% of American income taxpayers at least paying half, roughly, of all the income taxes, and you know those statistics, C's not really as much on the hook as he might've been before.

 Amity Shlaes (36:57):